OfekShilon/flake8_typing_imports/README.md

   ...
 ```

-This project is a flake8 plugin that alerts on such imports, used only for typing, and suggests moving them to a `TYPE_CHECKING` block.
+This project is a flake8 extension that alerts on such imports, used only for typing, and suggests moving them to a `TYPE_CHECKING` block.

 This won't be uploaded to PyPI until it gathers some more mileage.
 In the mean time, to use it: